-Sarah Ann Boughton is a musician and composer who pioneered as the first jazz violinist to attend The Royal Birmingham Conservatoire.
-During her time there she developed an interest in a variety of folk fiddle styles, and formed the folk fusion group N.O.M.A.D, who performed extensively at gigs and festivals including Glastonbury.
-After developing an interest in flamenco, Sarah went on to tour with the professional dancer Ana Garcia, and flamenco/gypsy-jazz fusion band The TG Collective.
+Sarah Ann Boughton is a musician and composer who pioneered as the first violinist to study jazz performance at The Royal Birmingham Conservatoire.
+During her time there she additionally developed an interest in a variety of folk fiddle styles, and formed the folk fusion group N.O.M.A.D who performed extensively at gigs, community projects and festivals such as Glastonbury.
+After discovering a passion for playing flamenco, Sarah also went on to tour with the professional dancer Ana Garcia, and flamenco/gypsy-jazz fusion band The TG Collective.

-Sarah continued her education at the School of Oriental and African Studies in London, where she studied for a masters in performance-based ethnomusicology, specialising in Cuban and Brazilian folk music.
-Following this she was offered a place at the prestigious National Film and Television School, where she was provided with the opportunity to compose soundtracks for a variety of different media and entertainment genres.
-Sarah also composes and arranges commercial soundtracks for the company Rush Music Ltd., whose clients include Peroni, Cancer Research UK, Care Africa and Vax/Hoover, and gigs regularly with The Velveteen Orkestra and her own song-writing project Jipsy.
+Sarah continued her education at the School of Oriental and African Studies in London, where she studied for a performance masters' in ethnomusicology, specialising in Cuban and Brazilian folk music.
+Following this she was offered a place at the prestigious National Film and Television School, where she was provided with the opportunity to compose soundtracks for a variety of different media and genres.
+Sarah also composed and arranged commercial soundtracks for the company Rush Music Ltd., whose clients include Peroni, Cancer Research UK, Care Africa and Vax/Hoover.

 Currently based in London, Sarah has a keen interest in audio-visual and cross-arts collaborations, and is always prepared to lend her diverse composition and arrangement skills to new projects.
 Past collaborations include organising the string section for a Bob Marley tribute concert at the Hackney Empire, transcribing and arranging orchestral parts for pop covers recorded at Abbey Road Studios, and composing for Blue Lapis Light, a renowned contemporary aerial dance company based in Austin, Texas.